 Of five tribes citing ancestry from the Fremont culture, ending about the 14th century, the Ute Tribe are regarded to have been the primary inhabitants of this area.
 Either the Ute or the Shoshone are credited with the name Piceance, meaning “Land of Tall Grass “.
 By the mid-seventeenth century the Utes were utilizing the horse with their hunting and semi-nomadic lifestyle.
 Horses had been introduced into Central America and migrated north from about the 16th century.
 In 1776 the first Europeans were briefly in this area.
 By 1881 large numbers of the Utes were relocated out of this area.
 However, local oral histories indicate some families of Utes continued to live in and visit this area for hunting into the 1920s.

-Starting with the Homestead Act in 1862, and by 1899 there were ninety, 160 acre claims in the Piceance Basin.
+Starting with the Homestead Act in 1862, there were ninety 160-acre claims in the Piceance Basin by 1899.
 The conservation movement began in the 1890s and continues today, affecting the private landowners, and government agencies alike, who are given the management and utilization of public lands.